syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer/Essential-Studio-Enterprise-Installer.md

     ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img11.png)

-    > Note: The Completed screen is displayed once the selected platform is installed.
+    N> The Completed screen is displayed once the selected platform is installed.